If you have dandruff, this article isn’t for you.

 On the other hand, many of the swimmer shampoos and those made for hard water are okay for daily washes.

-You could also try shampoo for sensitive scalps.
+You could also try best shampoo for sensitive scalps.

 It puts a stop to the itching and resolves any flaking that might’ve developed.